imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 You can access the list of [past seminars](past/).
 The list of seminars prior to sept.
 2016 is available on the website  [SMATI](https://smati.wp.imt.fr/).

-You can also subscribe to the [mailing list of the seminar](https://listes.telecom-paristech.fr/mailman/listinfo/imaging-in-paris).
+You can also subscribe to the [mailing list of the seminar](https://listes.telecom-paristech.fr/mailman/listinfo/imaging-in-paris) and to the [agenda of the seminar](https://calendar.google.com/calendar/embed?src=5rkj1deu2rj746hrni9819cb3s%40group.calendar.google.com&ctz=Europe%2FParis).

 Upcoming seminars